knoxa/knoxa.github.io/text/index.md

 These ideas are easier to get across in the context of a specific example.
 I'll use the [war-diary](https://knoxa.github.io/war-diary/) corpus, which contains selected transcripts from the war diaries, held in The National Archive (TNA), of British units that fought in in the First World War.

-Notes on my experiments with the War Diary corpus are [here](war-diary).
+Notes on my exploration of the War Diary corpus are [here](war-diary).

 ## Source References